 Some of the children involved in the art groups later travelled to New York to be involved in the launch of the MONI exhibition that featured their work.

-From material held in the Marie Paneth section of the Sigmund Freud Collection, Library of Congress it is clear Paneth had also written a book about the work in 1947 that was not published.
+From material held in the Marie Paneth section of the Sigmund Freud Collection, Library of Congress it is clear Paneth had also drafted a book about the work in 1947 that was not published.
 The manuscript entitled Rock the Cradle ‘relates stories told by the children about their experiences in concentration camps, their adjustment to life in the British reception camp, and the ways artwork provided a nonverbal outlet for their emotional trauma’ (McAleer 2010).
 Examples of the children’s artwork can also be found in the subject file.
-Mark Hartsall (2020) provides some snippets of what was included and also publishes a photograph shows Paneth with her young women pupils [their names inscribed on the front and notes of thanks on the back].
-Art, Paneth wrote, allowed these children to express through a medium other than words things that cannot be said in words — in images that, seven decades later, still haunt (op. cit).
+Mark Hartsall (2020) provides some snippets of what was included and publishes a photograph showing Paneth with her young women pupils [their names inscribed on the front and notes of thanks on the back].
+Art, Paneth wrote, ‘allowed these children to express through a medium other than words things that cannot be said in words’ — in images that, seven decades later, still haunt (op.cit.).

-Marie returned to live in New York in the early 1950s and became known as one of the earliest exponents of art therapy.
-She earned her living working with psychiatrists and facilitating drawing by their patients.
+Marie returned to live in New York in the early 1950s, living initially close to Central Park on East 93rd Street.
+She became known as one of the earliest exponents of art therapy and earned her living working with psychiatrists and facilitating drawing by their patients.
 She was also exploring different dimensions of her work.
 The Marie Paneth collection includes substantial notes on:

-Marie Paneth made enough money from her work to buy a farm near Grasse in the hills north of Cannes where, eventually, in the late 1960s, she went to live and paint full time.
-Even when she was over 80, she had at least one one-woman exhibition in Paris.
-(Ulrich 2018).
-Her work was also exhibited in collected exhibitions of Austrian artists.
+During this time Marie Paneth made frequent visits to England to see her family and had moved to Midtown Manhattan (300 East 37th Street).
+There were at least three exhibitions of her paintings in New York (Paneth 1955, 1958 and 1963) and another in at the Galerie Marcel Bernheim in Paris (Paneth 1956).
+She made enough money from her work and painting to buy a farm near Grasse in the hills north of Cannes where, eventually, in the late 1960s, she went to live and paint full time.
+Even when she was over eighty, she had at least one one-woman exhibition in Paris (Ulrich 2018).
+Her work also appeared in exhibitions focusing on Austrian artists.